 The RS485 connection can be made using a low-cost USB-RS485 converter.
 It works using a 2-wire interface but an interface with a separate ground reference may be more reliable.

-Adding Aurora ABB PowerOne Solar PV to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Aurora ABB PowerOne Solar PV integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: